 Ridiculous on its face, the myth has somehow endured, even in the face of extensive and irrefutable evidence to the contrary.
 In fact, its continued presence has even resulted in a lawsuit, which I’ll discuss a bit later.

 First, let’s start with the photo that birthed this particular goofball claim:

-Despite having many of his identifying features – such as his eyes, chin, jawline, forehead, and hair – obscured by his helmet and sunglasses, conspiracy theorists were immediately and absolutely certain that this man was not a real Agent from the FBI, but Mr. Wheeler, seen here with his wife, Francine:
+Despite having a good many of his identifying features – such as his eyes, chin, jawline, forehead, and hair – obscured by his helmet and sunglasses, conspiracy theorists were immediately and absolutely certain that this man was not a real Agent from the FBI, but David Wheeler, seen here with his wife, Francine:

-Once again ignoring the idea that extraordinary claims require extraordinary evidence, the space cadets that make up the Sandy Hook denier cult chose not to do even the most rudimentary research and instead immediately began their usual campaign of spamming YouTube with their usual slanderous twaddle:
+Once again ignoring the Sagan standard (which is the assertion that extraordinary claims require extraordinary evidence), the space cadets that populate the Sandy Hook denier cult chose not to do even the most rudimentary research and instead immediately began their usual campaign of spamming YouTube with their usual disgusting and slanderous twaddle:

 Is this David Wheeler?

 So then who is it?

 Towards the end of this video, taken from Getty Images and used by a great number of conspiracy theorists (although they often very mysteriously cut the footage just before this point), we can see this Agent’s last name printed on a patch, located on the back of his uniform: